omaranBazna/disney-clone/README.md

 #For the database ,I used firebase collections to store all movies data.

+#For user authorization ,I used firebase Google provider .

 #I used Redux Js for state management to made my app more reliable and testable.

 #The App architecture is totally scalable and testable ,we can easily add new movie with full details.